Itinerary Food Tour Bookings Taste Checklist

 Fuente de soda

 Steak and melted cheese, minimal explanation needed.
-Very Chilean, very lunchable, especially if Emily joins once.
+Very Chilean, very lunchable.
+Now covered together Monday night at José Ramón 277.

 Pastel de choclo